 The House

-Of all the National Trust Properties I have ever visited, this house is the one that feels most like a home to me.
-This is due in no small part to the kitchen, which is not unlike some of the kitchens I came across when I first moved to England in the 1980’s, albeit in a much more historic setting.
+The kitchen is not unlike some of the kitchens I visited when I first moved to England in the 1980’s, albeit in a much more historic setting.

 The huge family style kitchen on the ground floor appears relatively modern at first; a vast Aga oven, pink kitchen table and chairs and fabric encircled sinks hark back to the mid to late twentieth century, but impressive wooden dressers and medieval panelling remind you that this kitchen’s history goes back hundreds of years beyond that.